frc1678/lime-plotter/README.md

         ymax: 323.25 # (2020 dimensions in inches)
         alpha: .5

+In general, the SVG plotter is not a full featured SVG but can plot basic SVG lines.
+Anything else likely won't work.

-Here's a copy of the [FRC 2020 map] as a plottable SVG:
+As an example, here's a copy of the [FRC 2020 map] as a plottable SVG:

 [FRC 2020 map]: ./images/2020map.svg

 ### Including built in maps

-The following map files can be specified without actually having a file present, as they're included in the package data:
+The following map file names can be specified without actually having a file present, as they're included in the package data:

 - 2021.svg
 - 2020map.svg      (just the playing field)